RaffLab/SIM-centriole-ring-measurement/README.md

 # Measure the radius of labelled centriole imaged by 3DSIM

 The title is self-explanatory.
-We want to measure the position of different centriolar protein relative to the center of the centriole using 3DSIM.
+We want to measure the position of different centriolar proteins relative to the center of the centriole using 3DSIM.
 To measure, we perform Ring Gaussian Modelling on each centriole and obtain the thickness of centriole, major, and minor axis of it.
-The image are annotated by blue bounding box (0, 0, 255) using Fiji.
+The centrioles are annotated by blue bounding boxes (0, 0, 255) using Fiji.
-It is an example image we obtained from 3DSIM.
+This is an example image we obtained from 3DSIM.
 Cep97 and Asl were labelled:
 ![alt text](Images/example1.png)
 (courtesy of Alan Waimann)